 Comments that do not follow this policy may be removed at the editors’ discretion.
 Ignoring the spirit of these guidelines (especially by being uncharitable or dominating the conversation) may lead to your comments being held for pre-moderation before being posted.
 Repeated violations will lead to commenting privileges being suspended for a time or removed permanently.

 Comments submitted on this website may be considered for publication wherever America features responses from our community (letters to the editor, articles collecting reader responses, etc.).
-We reserves the right to edit posts for length or clarity.
+We reserve the right to edit posts for length or clarity.

 Comment System Features